 One way to achieve the broken plan look is with doors that can be closed when required, but without impacting on the appearance of the room when opened.

-This London apartment uses floor-to-ceiling sliding panels clad in sections of parquet, which look just as much a part of the space whether pulled across or not.
+This space uses floor-to-ceiling sliding panels clad in sections of parquet, which look just as much a part of the space.

 This space from Clements Design adds extra interest by making use of Crittall Windows pocket doors, meeting on a corner.